libktx/ktx/scene2d/README.md

 Additionally, `tooltip` and `textTooltip` extension methods were added to all actors to ease creation of tooltips.

-When it comes to building user interfaces, you usually start with a single *parent* or *root* actor and fill it with
+When it comes to building user interfaces, you usually start with a single *parent* or *root* actor from the list above and fill it with widgets:
-widgets:

 ```kotlin
 import ktx.scene2d.*